dstackai/dstack/docs/quickstart.md

 download the dependencies, and run your workflow.
 You'll see the output in real-time as your workflow is running.

+!!! info "NOTE:"
+    To see the list of currently running or recently finished workflows, use the [`dstack ps`](reference/cli/ps.md) command.

 ## Access the run artifacts

-If the run has finished successfully, you can see its output artifacts using the `dstack artifacts list command and the name of the run:
+If the run has finished successfully, you can see its output artifacts using the [`dstack artifacts list`](reference/cli/artifacts.md#artifacts-list) CLI command with the name of the run:

 ```shell
 dstack artifacts list <run-name>